Shadow SecOps

 Note: The example below uses HTTP, but HTTPS is strongly recommended to secure network traffic when transferring packages.
 Therefore, this method is recommended only for development purposes.

-Create a Directory for the Repository: Create a folder, e.g., C:\ChocoRepo
+Create a Directory for the Repository: Create a folder, e.g., C:\ChocoRepo.

-Add Packages to the Repository: Place your .nupkg
+Add Packages to the Repository: Place your .nupkg files into this directory.

 Serve the Directory Over HTTP (Optional): Use a simple web server like IIS, NGINX, or Python’s HTTP Server to serve the folder over HTTP.
 For example: